Read our latest news, stories and articles

 Following the major re-organisation of the landscape of arbitration and ADR in Switzerland in the course of 2021, the Swiss Arbitration Association (ASA) as well as the Swiss Arbitration Centre organised the Swiss Arbitration Conferences and Gala Dinner on 3 and 4 February in Geneva.

-At the occasion of the ASA Gala Dinner, Nadia Darwazeh, Head of Arbitration at the Paris office of Clyde & Co, was awarded the ASA Prize for Advocacy in International Commercial Arbitration 2022.
+At the occasion of the ASA Gala Dinner, Nadia Darwazeh, Head of Arbitration at Clyde & Co in Paris, was awarded the ASA Prize for Advocacy in International Commercial Arbitration 2022.

 The prize is awarded bi-annually to counsel who, through their exceptional talents in advocacy, contribute to promoting the effective resolution of international commercial disputes through arbitration.
 Previous prize winners include Chris Boog (2020), Mohamed S. Abdel Wahab (2018), Melissa Magliana (2016), Raëd Fathallah (2014), Philippe Pinsolle (2012), and Chris Boog (2020).